-Our Stocking Demand Order Policy combined with the use of Supply Days to control your PO intervals is the ideal way to handle long lead day purchasing.
+Our Demand Driven Order Policy combined with the use of Supply Days to control your PO intervals is the ideal way to handle long lead day purchasing.
 The supply days will create a pipeline of multiple inbound POs, each due to arrive at staggered intervals, to meet and adapt to your actual demand.

 Long Lead Days Fundamentals